decoverto/decoverto/README.md

 }
 ```

-Sets are serialized as arrays, maps are serialized as arrays objects, each object having a `key` and a `value` property.
+Sets are converted to JSON as arrays.
+Maps are converted as arrays objects, each object having a `key` and a `value` property.

 Multidimensional arrays require additional configuration, see Limitations below.